Maine State Report Card

 District Report Card

-The State of Maine publishes annual report cards for each school within a district.
+For the past several years the state of Maine has published annual report cards for each school within a district.
 These report cards summarize state assessment and accountability data for students in grades 3-11, as well as teacher qualifications.
 State law requires those to be made available to the community.
-Use the link below to download the District Report Card.
+Beginning this year, the information regarding school districts and school performance is housed within an interactive dashboard.
+The link to this site, as well as past report cards are listed below.

 The federal No Child Left Behind Act of 2001 (NCLB) requires all states, school districts, and schools to provide annual report cards to parents and communities that include Maine Educational Assessment (MEA) data disaggregated into subgroups, attendance and graduation rates, status of NCLB Accountability, and information on “highly qualified” teachers.
 This report card also displays statewide academic achievement results in grades four and eight on the National Assessment of Educational Progress (NAEP) reading and mathematics assessments, as well as the participation rates for students with disabilities and limited English proficiency on the exam.
 Maine’s NCLB Report Cards contain the following information: